Navigating a challenging landscape of disrupted global trade flows

 "If the demand side holds, the services sector could mitigate against the goods sector slowdown and, hence, the economy is still holding up," said Mr Song.

-Still, economists say it is uncertain how far the “US trade tantrum” will spread and what is the end game.
+Still, economists say it is uncertain how far the "US trade tantrum" will spread and what the end game is.

 "Industries most likely affected include the electronics, chemicals, and maritime & shipping industries.
 For non-manufacturing sectors, such as finance, increased market volatility may drive capital flows and flight to quality," said Ms Ling.